CO2 and Greenhouse Gas Emissions Country Profiles

 - Low levels of emissions, or at least large reductions in emissions to maintain that standard of living.

-There are many countries which meet one criteria: rich countries that have high standards of living, but also high levels of emissions; and poor countries that have low levels of emissions but poor standards of living.
+There are many countries that meet one criterion: rich countries that have high standards of living, but also high levels of emissions; and poor countries that have low levels of emissions but poor standards of living.

 But, some countries have shown signs of progress.
 A number of countries have shown in recent years that it is possible to increase GDP whilst also reducing emissions.
 We see this in the chart which shows the change in GDP, GDP per capita, and annual CO2 emissions.
 Both production- and consumption-based CO2 emissions are shown – consumption-based emissions correct for traded goods and services, so we can see whether emissions reductions were only achieved by “offshoring” production to other countries.